 If your sleep specialist recommends a retainer, orthodontics, or oral surgery, our team is here to help.
 We will work closely with you and your sleep specialist to help you control and manage your apnea.

 We can't wait to see you!Request an Appointment

-Your sleep specialist and your dentist may make some lifestyle recommendations to help with sleep apnea.
+Your sleep specialist and your sleep apnea dentist may make some lifestyle recommendations to help with obstructive sleep apnea.
 These may include quitting smoking, exercising, losing weight, avoiding drugs and alcohol (especially before bed), and sleeping on your side, rather than on your back or your stomach.

 CPAP is short for Continuous Positive Airway Pressure.
-This is a type of machine that pumps a steady, gentle stream of pressurized air into your airway through a face mask.
-This stream prevents your airway tissue from collapsing, which prevents sleep apnea.
-CPAPs are usually recommended for patients with more severe apnea.
+This is a apnea dental appliance that pumps a steady, gentle stream of pressurized air into your airway through a face mask.
+This stream prevents your airway tissue from collapsing, which prevents obstructive sleep apnea.
+CPAP therapy is usually recommended for patients with more severe sleep apnea.

 Oral Appliance Therapy, or OAT for short, uses a special mouthguard.
-This mouthguard changes the position of your jaw when you sleep, which prevents oral tissue from sagging into your airway.
-This means that your breathing won’t be interrupted at night.
+These oral appliances change the position of your jaw when you sleep, which prevents oral tissue from sagging into your airway.
+This means that your breathing won't be interrupted at night.
 OAT is ideal for patients with minor-to-moderate apnea.